adobe-apiplatform/umapi-documentation/_merge_new/usergroup.md

 # <a href="updateUserGroup">PUT /v2/usermanagement/{orgId}/user-groups/{groupId}</a>

 Enables the updating of the name and/or description of an existing [user-group](glossary.md#user-group).
 The user-group name and description provide the administrator a means of identifying what a particular user-group represents.
 When the exact nature of an existing group changes a system administrator may wish to update the user-group with a new name or description.
 For instance the group "DevOps" might be changed to "CloudOps".
-As the user-group `groupId` is the identifier, this operation will not affect users who are already a member of the user-group or their access to any associated product configurations.
+As the user-group `groupId` is the identifier, this operation will not affect users who are already a member of the user-group or their access to any associated product profiles.

 ### Example Request:
 ```